Sanity Obscure

 Sanity Obscure is the second studio album by the American Christian thrash metal band Believer.
 It was initially released in 1990 on R.E.X. and later in 1991 on Roadrunner, marking the band's label debut for Roadrunner.
 Several mainstream magazines praised the album.
+The sixth track on the album, "Dies Irae (Day of Wrath)", is one of the earliest examples of symphonic metal.